-There's more to going freelance than knowing how to network or having an amazing design portfolio.
+But there's more to going freelance than knowing how to network (opens in new tab) or having an amazing portfolio.
 In this article, I'll offer some top advice on how to go freelance, including what to prepare before you go freelance, how to find clients, and the secret to a happy life as a freelancer.
-For more advice, take a look at my latest book, Mastering Freelance.
+For more advice, take a look at my book, Mastering Freelance (opens in new tab).

 01. Establish your goals

 One of the first steps is understanding your reason for going freelance.
 Simply put, if you don’t know where you’re going, chances are you won’t get there anytime soon.
 It's impossible to reach your goal if you don't know what your goal is.